Overview

 Your baby might have low blood sugar in the first few hours or days after birth if:

 Extremely low blood glucose is a serious condition.
-If not treated, it can cause brain injury and problems with your baby's development.
-However, low blood glucose can be treated to avoid harm to your baby.
+If it is not treated, it can cause brain injury and problems with your baby's development.
+We can treat low blood glucose to avoid harm to your baby.

 It's important your baby is kept warm and fed regularly to keep their blood glucose levels normal.

-If you know while you are pregnant that your baby will be at risk of hypoglycaemia, you might want to consider trying to express some colostrum antenatally (before birth).
-This will make sure you are confident in the skill of hand expressing and might provide some colostrum for you to bring in if baby is slow to establish feeding.
+If you know that your baby will be at risk of low blood sugar while you're pregnant, you can consider trying to express some colostrum antenatally (before birth).
+This will help you become more confident in the skill of hand expressing milk and might provide some colostrum for you to bring in if baby is slow to establish feeding.
+Please ask your midwife for more information.
+We can give you a colostrum pack to help you get started.

 How we care for your baby

-We ask that your baby wears a red hat while in hospital.
+Your baby must wear a red hat while in hospital.
 This tells us that your baby needs to be kept warm and monitored closely.

 Please make sure:

-• you display the red hat sign on your baby’s cot
+- you display the red hat in your baby’s cot

-Once your baby’s temperature has stabilised, it is no longer recommended that they wear a hat indoors due to risk of sudden infant death syndrome (SIDS).
+Once your baby’s temperature has stabilised, they should stop wearing a hat indoors due to risk of sudden infant death syndrome (SIDS).

 Blood glucose testing

 We do a blood test to check your baby’s blood glucose.
 A very small amount of blood is collected by pricking your baby's heel.
-It can be done while you are holding your baby in skin-to-skin contact.
+We can do this while you're holding your baby in skin-to-skin contact.

 You and your baby will need to stay in hospital for the blood tests.

-The first blood test should be done before the second feed (2 to 4 hours after birth).
+We usually do the first blood test before the second feed, 2 to 4 hours after birth.

 We repeat this test before every feed until the blood glucose levels are stable for 2 consecutive tests (one after the other).

-Please let your midwife know when you are planning to feed your baby so that the blood test can be done at the correct time.
+Please let your midwife know when you are planning to feed your baby so that we can do the blood test at the right time.

 Checking your baby is well

-Do not hesitate to tell staff if you are worried about your baby.
-The following are signs to check that your baby is well.
+Do not hesitate to tell staff if you're worried about your baby.
+Here are some signs to check your baby is well.

 Tell a member of staff if:

-• your baby is cold to the touch (hand and feet can sometimes feel a little cooler)
+- your baby is cold to the touch (hands and feet can sometimes feel a little cooler)

-• your baby makes strong, repeated, jerky movements
+- your baby makes strong, repeated, jerky movements that do not stop when you hold their arms and legs

 Is your baby feeding well?

-Ask a member of staff how to tell if your baby is attached and feeding effectively at the breast, or how much formula your baby needs.
+- you do not know how to tell if your baby is attached and feeding effectively

-If your baby becomes less interested in feeding than before, this may be a sign they are unwell and you should raise this with a member of staff.
+- your baby becomes less interested in feeding than before – this could be a sign they are unwell

 Is your baby warm enough?